Canva Review (2023) — All the Pros and Cons

 The ‘Mockups’ app lets you see how your Canva design will look in a real-world context.

-If you’re in search of original imagery to use in your designs, you might be interested in Canva’s new ‘text to image’ generator app (currently available in BETA mode).
+If you’re in search of original imagery to use in your designs, you might be interested in Canva’s new ‘Magic Media’ image generator app.

-This app lets you enter a phrase that, thanks to the magic of AI (artificial intelligence), is automatically converted into a new image for you.
-18 styles are available, presented in three categories: photography, digital art and fine art.
+This app lets you enter a phrase that, thanks to the magic of AI, is automatically converted into a new image for you.
+25 styles are currently available, presented in three categories: photography, digital art and fine art.

-Another app we found particularly useful while testing Canva was ‘Typecraft,’ which lets you bend, warp and twist text in lots of interesting ways.
+Another app I found particularly useful while testing Canva was ‘Typecraft,’ which lets you bend, warp and twist text in lots of interesting ways using mirror points.

 Using the 'Typecraft' app

-Oddly however, I couldn’t find any Canva apps for popular website builders, like WordPress, Wix, Squarespace and Shopify.
+Oddly however, I couldn’t find any Canva apps for popular website builders, like WordPress, Wix and Squarespace.
 These are all services that could definitely benefit from an integration with Canva, because it is so good for producing web graphics, product mockups and blog banners.

-Email marketing services and CRM tools are catered for, however — integrations are available for popular tools like Mailchimp, Hubspot, Constant Contact and Activity Messenger.
+Email marketing services and CRM tools are fairly well catered for — integrations are available for popular tools like Mailchimp, Hubspot, Constant Contact and MailerLite.

 Using Canva on mobile phones